mthossain/cab-api/README.md

+# (Updated) Please use the docker version of this same API here: https://github.com/mthossain/cab-api-docker
 # Cab Trip Data - API
 This API gives access to know that how many trips a particular cab (medallion) has made given a particular pickup date.